AyeshaSaleh/LMS-DBMS-Project/README.md

-# 📚 LMS One — Library Management System
+# 📚 LMS — Library Management System

 **LMS One** is a robust desktop application developed as part of a Database Management Systems course.
 It features a modern, dark-themed UI and a structured MySQL backend to handle the complex workflows of a modern library.